This factsheet was updated on 5 November 2019.

 This factsheet explains our approach to managing the threat posed by individuals who have taken part in the conflict in Syria.

-More than 900 individuals of national security concern from the UK have travelled to engage with the conflict in Syria.
+As set out in our CONTEST strategy, more than 900 individuals of national security concern from the UK have travelled to engage with the conflict in Syria.
 Of these, approximately 20% have been killed whilst overseas and around 40% have returned to the UK.
-The majority of those who have returned, did so in the earlier stages of the conflict, and were investigated on their return.
+The majority of those who have returned did so in the earlier stages of the conflict, and were investigated on their return.
 A significant proportion of these individuals are assessed as no longer being of national security concern.

 Everyone – male or female above the age of criminal responsibility – who returns from taking part in the conflict in Syria or Iraq must expect to be investigated by the police to determine if they have committed criminal offences, and to ensure that they do not pose a threat to our national security.

 Individuals that do return should expect to be investigated and, where there is evidence that a crime has been committed, prosecuted.
 Decisions on prosecutions are taken independently by the police and Crown Prosecution Service (CPS) on a case-by-case basis.

 Do these people have access to consular assistance?

 Since 2011, the Foreign and Commonwealth Office (FCO) has advised against all travel to Syria.
 British nationals in Syria should leave by any practical means.
 All services of the British Embassy in Damascus are suspended.

 How does the Government deal with those who do return?